winkidney/cmdtree/README.md

 + no extra dependencies(only `six` is needed)
 + Python3 support
 + argument-type support
-+ decorators has no side-effect on function call
++ decorators has no side-effect on function call(call it in any other place in python style)

 ## Install
 run `pip install cmdtree` or clone the repo and use it.